 General and administrative expense consists of personnel costs for our executive, finance, legal, human resources and administrative departments.
-Additional expenses include travel and entertainment, professional fees, insurance, allocated overhead and acquisition-related costs.
+Additional expenses include travel and entertainment, professional fees, insurance, allocated overhead and acquisition-related costs

-We expect our general and administrative expense to continue to increase in absolute dollars for the foreseeable future due to additional costs associated with accounting, compliance, insurance and investor relations as a public company.
-However, we expect our general and administrative expense to decrease as a percentage of our revenue over the long term, although our general and administrative expense may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.
+We expect our general and administrative expense to continue to increase annually in absolute dollars for the foreseeable future due to additional costs associated with accounting, compliance, insurance and investor relations as a public company.
+However, we expect our general and administrative expense to decrease as a percentage of our revenue over the long term, although our general and administrative expense may fluctuate from period to period due to the timing and extent of these expenses.